Skip to Content

 Eviction is a civil legal process requiring a court order.
 If you need advice about your specific legal situation, you should contact a lawyer.
 For information about the status of your case, or general information about evictions, call the Civil Section.
 For a list of these telephone numbers, click here.

-Volusia County Animal Control is the County agency responsible for calls involving dogs, cats and other animals in unincorporated Volusia County.
+Volusia County Animal Services is the agency responsible for calls involving dogs, cats and other animals in unincorporated Volusia County.
 For more information, click here.

 Because of the potential for damage to vehicles, the Sheriff's Office does not open locked vehicles.
 A locksmith is your best alternative.
-Check the listing under "Locksmith" in the yellow pages of your local telephone book.
 If a child is locked inside the vehicle, call 911.
 The Fire Department will send a rescue unit to remove the child from the vehicle, possibly by breaking a window.

 The Sheriff's Office delivers only messages involving an emergency or life or death situations.

-You may call your local District Office or Communications Office and request an "extra-patrol" property check.
-The information will be passed on to the Deputies who patrol your neighborhood.
-While the Sheriff's Office cannot "watch" your house, the patrol Deputies will try to check on it regularly.
-You may also go to your local District Sheriff Office and complete a form for the Citizen Observers to do a check on your residence while you are away.
+You may call your local district office or the Communications Center and request an extra patrol/property check.
+The information will be passed on to the deputies who patrol your neighborhood.
+While the Sheriff's Office cannot "watch" your house 24/7, patrol deputies will try to check on it regularly.

-Authentic police officers and departments in this county, including the Volusia County Sheriff's Office, do not solicit funds over the telephone.
-However, fraternal organizations, such as the Police Athletic League or the Fraternal Order of Police may make these kinds of calls.
+Authentic police officers and departments in this county, including the Volusia Sheriff's Office, do not solicit funds over the telephone.
 If you are contacted by anyone claiming to represent such an organization, please be careful.
 If you are not familiar with it, you may wish to ask the solicitor to send you information on the charity by mail.
 Never give your credit card number to anyone over the phone.

 Civil Process